 In March 2021, we sold convertible senior notes ("Convertible Senior Notes") for gross proceeds of \$400.0 million.
 The Convertible Senior Notes are senior, unsecured obligations with interest payable semi-annually in cash at a rate of 0.25% per annum in arrears on March 15 and September 15.
 The Convertible Senior Notes will mature on March 15, 2026, unless earlier converted, redeemed, or repurchased.
 The initial conversion rate is 15.6539 shares per \$1,000 principal amount of notes, which represents an initial conversion price of approximately \$63.88 per share of the Company's common stock and is subject to adjustment as described in the Offering Memorandum.
-At September 30, 2023 March 31, 2024, the balance of the Convertible Senior Notes was \$271.2 million \$202.8 million, net of unamortized debt issuance costs of \$3.9 million \$2.3 million.
-Accrued interest for the Convertible Senior Notes at September 30, 2023 March 31, 2024 was immaterial.
+At March 31, 2024 June 30, 2024, the balance of the Convertible Senior Notes was \$202.8 million \$203.1 million, net of unamortized debt issuance costs of \$2.3 million \$2.0 million.
+Accrued interest for the Convertible Senior Notes at March 31, 2024 June 30, 2024 was immaterial.

 In conjunction with the issuance of the Convertible Senior Notes, we entered into capped call transactions to reduce the Company's exposure to additional cash payments above principal balances in the event of a cash conversion of the Convertible Senior Notes.
 The Company may owe additional cash or shares to the holders of the Convertible Senior Notes upon early conversion if our stock price exceeds \$91.260 per share, which is subject to certain adjustments.
-Although the Company's incremental exposure to the additional cash payment above the principal amount of the Convertible Senior Notes is reduced by the capped calls, conversion of the Convertible Senior Notes by the holders may cause dilution to the ownership interests of existing stockholders.
-See Note 13 "Debt" in the notes to unaudited condensed consolidated financial statements included in this Quarterly Report for more information regarding terms and conditions of the Convertible Senior Notes and the capped call transactions.

-On April 30, 2021 February 6, 2024, and in conjunction with the SpotX Acquisition, we entered into a credit agreement (the "Credit Agreement" "2024 Credit Agreement") with Goldman Sachs Bank USA Morgan Stanley Senior Funding, Inc. as our term loan administrative agent and Citibank, N.A. as our revolving facility administrative agent and collateral agent, and other lending lender parties thereto thereto.
-The 2024 Credit Agreement provided for a \$360.0 million \$365.0 million seven-year senior secured term loan facility (the "2024 Term Loan B Facility") and a \$52.5 million \$175.0 million five-year senior secured revolving credit facility (the "Revolving" "2024 Revolving Credit Facility"), which was subsequently increased to \$65.0 million in June 2021.
-Amounts outstanding under the proceeds from the Credit Agreement accrue interest at a rate equal to either, (1) for the 2024 Term Loan B Facility at the Company's election, the Eurodollar Rate (as defined in the Credit Agreement) plus a margin of 5.00% per annum, or ABR (as defined in the Credit Agreement) plus a margin of 4.00%, and (2) for the Revolving Credit Facility, at the Company's election, the Eurodollar Rate plus a margin of 4.25% to 4.75%, or ABR plus a margin of 3.25% to 3.75%, in each case, depending on the Company's first lien net leverage ratio.
-As part of the Term Loan B Facility, the Company received \$325 million in proceeds, net of discounts and fees, which were used, among other things, to finance terminate and to repay in full the SpotX Acquisition and related transactions and for general corporate purposes.
-In June 2023, outstanding facilities under the Company amended its 2021 Credit Agreement to transition away from a variable interest rate based on the Eurodollar Rate towards a similar variable interest rate based on Adjusted Term SOFR, as defined in the amendment to the Credit Agreement, which is based on the Secured Overnight Financing Rate ("SOFR").
-Agreement.
-At September 30, 2023 March 31, 2024, amounts available under the 2024 Revolving Credit Facility were \$59.8 million \$169.8 million, net of letters of credit outstanding in the amount of \$5.2 million.
-Accrued interest for the 2024 Term Loan B Facility at September 30, 2023 March 31, 2024 was \$0.9 million \$3.3 million.
+On February 6, 2024, we entered into a credit agreement (the "2024 Credit Agreement") with Morgan Stanley Senior Funding, Inc. as our term loan administrative agent and Citibank, N.A. as our revolving facility administrative agent and collateral agent, and other lender parties thereto.
+The 2024 Credit Agreement provided for a \$365.0 million seven-year senior secured term loan facility (the "2024 Term Loan B Facility") and a \$175.0 million five-year senior secured revolving credit facility (the "2024 Revolving Credit Facility").
+The proceeds from the 2024 Term Loan B Facility were used, among other things, to terminate and to repay in full the outstanding facilities under the prior credit agreement entered into in April 2021 (the "2021 Credit Agreement"), which included a term loan facility (the "2021 Term Loan B Facility") and a revolving facility (the "2021 Revolving Credit Facility").
+At March 31, 2024 June 30, 2024, the balance of the 2024 Term Loan Facility was \$349.6 million, net of unamortized debt discount and debt issuance costs of \$14.5 million, and amounts available under the 2024 Revolving Credit Facility were \$169.8 million, net of letters of credit outstanding in the amount of \$5.2 million.
+Accrued interest for the 2024 Term Loan B Facility at March 31, 2024 June 30, 2024 was \$3.3 million \$1.6 million.

-In February 2023, our On August 4, 2023, the Board of Directors approved a repurchase plan (the "February 2023 Repurchase Plan"), pursuant to which the Company was authorized to repurchase common stock or Convertible Senior Notes, with an aggregate market value of up to \$75.0 million, through February 16, 2025.
-The repurchase program allowed the Company to repurchase its common stock or Convertible Senior Notes using open market stock purchases, privately negotiated transactions, block trades or other means in accordance with U.S. securities laws.
-The February 2023 Repurchase Plan was completed during the second quarter of 2023.
-On August 4, 2023, our Board of Directors approved a new repurchase plan (the "August 2023 Repurchase Plan"), pursuant to which the Company we were authorized to repurchase common stock or Convertible Senior Notes, with an aggregate market value of up to \$100.0 million, through August 4, 2025.
-As of September 30, 2023 December 31, 2023, \$70.2 million remains \$9.5 million remained available under the August 2023
+On August 4, 2023, the Board of Directors approved a repurchase plan (the "August 2023 Repurchase Plan"), pursuant to which we were authorized to repurchase common stock or Convertible Senior Notes, with an aggregate market value of up to \$100.0 million, through August 4, 2025.
+As of December 31, 2023, \$9.5 million remained available under the August 2023

 Repurchase Plan.
-Subsequently, on February 1, 2024, the Board of Directors approved a new repurchase plan (the "February 2024 Repurchase Plan"), which fully replaced the August 2023 Repurchase Plan, pursuant to which we are authorized to repurchase common stock or Convertible Senior Notes, with an aggregate market value of up to \$125.0 million, through February 1, 2026.
+Subsequently, on February 1, 2024, the Board of Directors approved a new repurchase plan (the "February 2024 Repurchase Plan"), which fully replaced the August 2023 Repurchase Plan, prior repurchase plan, pursuant to which we are authorized to repurchase common stock or Convertible Senior Notes, with an aggregate market value of up to \$125.0 million, through February 1, 2026.